garethjohnsdesign/michellekellystyle.com/README.md

 # Michelle Kelly

-Website for Michelle Kelly Style.
+Website for Michelle Kelly Interior Design.
 Please go to [www.michellekellystyle.com](https://www.michellekellystyle.com) in case you want to take a look at the website.

 * * *